blood2222/releases/README.md

 # Notes:

 1. Qt based wallets for ARM are not tested <br>
+2. DTB for A64 SoC is a WIP and apt upgrade corrupts the bootloader.
+Stick to the default kernel as the development for this SoC is slow and full of bugs.
+3. H3 and H5 based SoC boards must be used with a heatsink due to high clock speeds.
+Expect big CPU throttles wihtout them.

 Orange Pi Prime: http://www.orangepi.org/OrangePiPrime/ (H5 SoC based) <br>
 Raspberry Pi: https://www.raspberrypi.org/products/raspberry-pi-3-model-b/ (Broadcom arm71 based)<br>